AlfredPichard/soundcloud_tool/README.md

 # Soundcloud tool 2000
-Terminal app to dl souncloud playlists yeeee
+Terminal app to dl souncloud playlists in *128kpbs high resolution mega fidelity quality* yeeee

 # How to use